 Veterinary Anatomy Concepts Checker (mobile web app)

-This mobile Veterinary Anatomy Concepts Checker is a web app designed for smart phones and tablets.
+This mobile Veterinary Anatomy Concepts Checker is a web app designed for smart phones.
 For each selected Topic, pertinent concepts are presented in the form of a statement and four associated True/False questions.

 Carnivore Anatomy Terms List (CVM 6903)

 A list of carnivore anatomy terms organized by disssection lab, developed for a University of Minnesota carnivore anatomy course (CVM 6903).

 External URL Links: